Young Author Hopes to Help Children with His Book

 "My favorite part was actually when I didn't have to move away from somewhere when I actually felt wanted," said Tolbert.

-If you would like a copy of the book “Unwanted,” there are a few ways you can buy it.
-On Amazon, at Barnes and Noble or at Author House.
-You can also contact Knox’s grandmother at kammer731@gmail.com.
+If you would like a copy of the book "Unwanted," there are a few ways you can buy it.
+On Amazon, at Barnes and Noble, or at Author House.
+You can also contact Knox's grandmother at kammer731@gmail.com.